renovatebot/renovate/docs/usage/updating-rebasing.md

 - If a branch is stale but you don't have `rebaseWhen=behind-base-branch` enabled
 - If a branch has been edited and you wish to discard the edits and have Renovate create it again
-- If a branch was created with an error (e.g. lockfile generation) and you wish to have it retried.
+- If a branch was created with an error (e.g. lockfile generation) and you wish to have it retried